The Popular Internet Conspiracy: The Mandela Effect

 This theory is about time travel.
 Many people believe that somebody traveled back in time and changed something small and this small change affected a lot of other things.

-A good example of this is the movie ‘The Butterfly Effect’ where Ashton Kutcher went back in time, picked up a pencil and drew something and then when he went back to the future a bunch of things was different.
+A good example of this is the movie ‘The Butterfly Effect’ where Ashton Kutcher goes back in time, picks up a pencil, and draws something, and then when he goes back to the future a bunch of things are different.

 Psychologists came up with the term confabulation which is a clinical term to refer to memory defects.